 Parents want their kids to take their advice.
-Friends want their friends to take their advice.
+Friends want their other friends to take their advice.
 Teachers want their students to take their advice.
 Journeymen want novices to take their advice.
 And they are all very often frustrated to see the other person or persons not making any use of the advice they were given.
 We can keep the advice but let’s get rid of the frustration.

-When dealing with individuals, ideally I would wait for people to ask for advice before giving it, but there are obviously situational reasons where giving it is the only thing that makes sense —this blog being a case in point.
-But even if you do give it and the person appears to ignore it, you will have planted that seed.
+When dealing with individuals, ideally I would wait for people to ask for advice before giving it.
+But there are obviously situational reasons where giving it is the only thing that makes sense —this blog being a case in point.
+But even if we do give it and the person appears to ignore it, we will have planted that seed.

 Care about people.
 Friends and strangers alike.
 This week I’m going to teach a new Canadian how to drive on snow and ice.
 It’s going to feel good knowing he’ll feel safer, and I might be able to save him from who knows what trouble.
 That sharing feels good.
 So share advice if you feel it’s warranted.
-Just don’t expect people to implement it until they can own it themselves, and the best way to do that is for them to have meditated on it long enough that they eventually see the same value you do.
-Now go have yourself an awesome day!
+Just don’t expect people to implement it until they can own it themselves.
+The best way to do that is for them to have meditated on it long enough that they eventually see the same value you do.